Guardians vs. Yankees MLB Betting Odds, Trends & Prediction

 Guardians vs. Yankees MLB Betting Trends

+Cleveland is 59-42 straight up when playing on no rest this season.

-New York is 31-25 straight up as a home favorite this season.
+New York is 0-3 straight up in their last 3 games overall.

 Guardians vs. Yankees Betting Prediction